Girl who went through 40 surgeries reunited with Minnie Mouse doll

 But good news surfaced Tuesday night when Niki announced that Minnie was found.

 "WE HAVE MINNIE!!
 WE HAVE MINNIE!!
 Thank you for all the shares and prayers.
 We appreciate each and every one of you!!
 This was one of the worst couple days.
-There were many tears shed by all of us.
 Bryanna is soooooo ecstatic to have her in her arms again," said Nikki.

 "We will feed them free to a year," said owner Cyndi Winters.
 "They can come in and have Chick-fil-A everyday free for a year."

-Niki concluded her Facebook message with one final description of how much Minnie means to her daughter.
+Niki concluded her Facebook message on Tuesday night with one final description of how much Minnie means to her daughter.

 "Now she can eat and sleep again!!!
 This poor thing hasn't eaten in days.
 Thank you again so much," Niki said.